kyang5/coursedescriptions/source/courses/comp347.rst

-﻿.. index:: intrusion detection and computer security intrusion detection computer security
+﻿.. index:: intrusion detection and security intrusion detection security

-COMP 347: Intrusion Detection and Computer Security
+COMP 347: Intrusion Detection and Security
 ===================================================

 This course covers techniques and algorithms for detecting unusual usage patterns that typically signal a break-in, including techniques for detecting evasive or stealthy attacks.
 Also covered are differences in detecting local versus network intruders.
 Additional topics: computer viruses, computer security management, computer forensics.